apahim/wordhunter/README.md

 - The wordlist file is retrieved line by line, avoiding excessive memory consumption.
-- The wordlist file content is parsed into a Python dictionary for fast lookup.
+- The wordlist file content is parsed into a Python set for fast lookup.
 - The hunter helpers are matching the words in both normal and reversed order to avoid extra loop for the reversed words.
-- The wordlist lookup uses `try`/`except` and key access instead of a loop like `for word in wordlist`, so the lookup time is O(1) in the average case.

 All together, the entire execution for a default 15x15 matrix was kept under half second: